 1 – Technology may leapfrog ahead: Some politicians offshore say their country is on a ‘war footing’, meaning they’re taking extraordinary steps to mobilise industry and secure essential services.
 A more insightful similarity with a war footing is that in the near future some technologies may leap ahead by 3-5 years.
 From 1939-1945 necessity super-charged advances in aviation (think jet engines, pressurised aircraft and radar), synthetics (rubber), and healthcare (antibiotics, surgical techniques and blood transfusions).
 Similarly, over the next few years we may see leaps in innovation – in particular, artificial intelligence and drug development technology could be brought forward by years.

-2 – Entire industries will flourish: Everyone knows industries hard hit industries – airlines, airports, hotel chains, tourist operators - the tricky part is to identify industries that will win.
-Here’s a few: Healthcare – diagnostics, data analytics, improving drug trials, anything reducing health services cost or increasing accessibility (telemedicine, personal monitoring through wearables).
-Supply chain management - logistics software, automation etc. Entertainment – online entertainment and streaming platforms for both personal and business use.
+2 – Entire industries will flourish: Everyone knows industries hard-hit industries – airlines, airports, hotel chains, tourist operators – the tricky part is to identify industries that will win.
+Here are a few: Healthcare – diagnostics, data analytics, improving drug trials, anything reducing health services cost or increasing accessibility (telemedicine, personal monitoring through wearables).
+Supply chain management – logistics software, automation etc. Entertainment – online entertainment and streaming platforms for both personal and business use.
 Some industries will be big winners and some will be big losers – be selective with how you invest.

 4 – Tech is (still) where it’s at: The average stock in the US is down 12% for the last 3 months.
 Emerging markets are down 18% and NZ is down 9%.
 Yet remarkably the NASDAQ index of technology stocks is up for the year!
 It’s driven by big tech shares and also smaller businesses like Beyond Meat (plant-based meat substitute products) up an astonishing 75% year to date.
 What is this telling us about the new Covid-19 world?